ngiangre/gamworkshop/README.md

 The bottom right panel is what I’m really interested in.
 It shows there’s only reports of Methylphenidate and Paranoia from early childhood to late adolescence.
+But the data for other drugs and other events should be taken into account as well.

-Now, in normal pharmacovigilance activitiews like this, the association is often quantified as the event prevalence ratio between when the drug was reported and when it was not:
+Now, in normal pharmacovigilance activities like this, the association is often quantified as the event prevalence ratio between when the drug was reported and when it was not: